BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/decentralized-storage_lesson01.md

 How can you regain control over our account and data?
 What if a hacker decides that with everyone's information stored on the same set of servers, it would be a valuable target to attack?

 {% include callouts/callout.html
-    title="What options can secentralized storage offer?"
+    title="What options can cecentralized storage offer?"
     bodyText="Most people in 2020 do not own a photo album.
 Instead, we trust companies like Facebook, Google, and Apple to store our most cherished memories.
 The promise of decentralized storage is to enable peer to peer alternatives."
 %}